joaopalmeiro/memcached.github.io/content/features/flashstorage.md

 For example, if you only store objects with TTL's of 86400 (about a day) or 2400s.
 If you set `ext_low_ttl` to 2400 or higher, all of the latter objects will get stuck together.
-Once all of those objets have expired, the page they were in is reclaimed entirely.
+Once all of those objects have expired, the page they were in is reclaimed entirely.
 This avoids holes and compaction necessary if placed alongside the longer TTL'ed objects.